-If there’s a new course, project or career that you want to add to your life, you can use these principles to get started right now, even if you thought that you didn’t have the time.
+If there’s a new course, project or career that you want to add to your life, you can use these principles to get started right now, even if you think you don’t have the time.

 Decide what you want to do, and see where there’s room in your life to take the first step.
 Don’t worry about all the other steps; just take the first action, and trust that you’ll find a way to make room for the rest.

-Because if you’re plate is already full, and you can’t possibly do any more – do what you can’t.
+Here’s the truth… if you’re plate is already full, and you can’t possibly do any more, then “do what you can’t.”

-Are you still sure that you don’t have enough time?
-Then learn how to create more.
+If you still think you don’t have enough time, you can learn learn how to create more.